 - Reach of the marketers

-Rural markets came out as potential markets over the years.
-With the markets, there is a growth in consumer base having varied characteristics.
+Rural markets emerged as potential markets over the years.
+With the markets, there is growth in the consumer base possessing varied characteristics.

 Therefore, rural marketers analyze the consumption pattern and lifestyle of the consumer.
-To remain competitive, the marketers develop rural and region-specific marketing strategies.
+To remain competitive, marketers try to develop rural and region-specific marketing strategies.